|Rainwater harvesting on a commercial farming shed. Picture used courtesy of Helen Gordon, WWF-SA.|

 National strategy and government contact

-The Department of Water & Sanitation (DWS) , in partnership with Department of Environmental Affairs (DEA), is planning scaled-up implementation of rainwater harvesting as a key component of South Africa’s water resources and efforts to enhance climate resilience.
+The Department of Human Settlements, Water & Sanitation (DHSWS) , in partnership with Department of Environment, Forestry and Fisheries (DEFF), is planning scaled-up implementation of rainwater harvesting as a key component of South Africa’s water resources and efforts to enhance climate resilience.
 The strategy will provide guidance towards the mainstreaming of RWH in South Africa.

 This National RWH Strategy will also help serve as the guiding tool for district and local municipalities to effectively and economically put RWH into practice.
 Several municipalities now use roof rainwater tanks for domestic purposes.
 These have been found to be particularly effective when used in conjunction with other water supply options.
 A resource guideline was developed in 2017/2018 financial year to assist municipalities that are providing rainwater harvesting systems to communities as an interim service or to reduce demand on their water supply systems with best practices.
 A rainwater harvesting guideline is in the pipeline.